Created by a Student, for Students

 Dice Score (DSC) Hausdorff Distance (HD95) Normalized Surface Distance Sensitivity & specificity Per-region evaluation Statistical significance

-MONTH 08 October Q3
+WEEK 08 Q3

 Fine-tuning and improving an image segmentation model.
 Move beyond baselines — explore model ensembling, residual encoders, learning rate scheduling, test-time augmentation, custom post-processing rules, and strategies that top BraTS teams use to squeeze out every fraction of a Dice point.